Is There Evidence of Life After Death?

 Is there an afterlife awaiting us?
 Some believe so.
 Others, however, believe there is no afterlife whatsoever.

-Near Death Experiences May Prove an Afterlife Exists
+Do Near-Death Experiences Prove an Afterlife Exists

 In 1975, Doctor Raymond Moody published a book on afterlife experiences.
 In no time, it became a best seller.
 So, do countless afterlife experiences prove that there is an afterlife awaiting us.
 Many people claim emphatically, Yes!